- Use a blender or food processor to puree about 1 cup of fruit at a time.

 - For extra flavor, add 1/4 teaspoon cinnamon or a dash of nutmeg per quart of puree.

-- Line dehydrator trays or cookie sheets (for oven drying) with plastic wrap.
+- Line dehydrator trays with plastic wrap.
 Tape plastic to tray on all four sides to keep it from blowing onto the leather.

-- Pour pureed fruit onto plastic wrap and spread the puree by tilting the tray or cookie sheet to about 1/8 inch thick.
+- Pour pureed fruit onto plastic wrap and spread the puree by tilting the tray to about 1/8 inch thick.
 Leave a 1-inch border to allow for spreading during drying.

 - Fruit puree may take six to 24 hours to dry.
-See dryness test below.
+Leather is dry when it's leathery and does not stick together when touching.

 - Remove from tray and cool briefly.
 Place leather on clean plastic wrap and roll up, so plastic separates layers of leather.